 Why Advocacy rights?

 For the end of discrimination, Nepal’s new constitution must ensure the rights of sexual minorities.
-“We are like a any other Nepali, so we have every right to get the citizenship card” says- Bhumika.
+“We are like any other Nepali, so we have every right to get the citizenship card” says- Bhumika.
 For example: in airport it’s really difficult because I’m a male dressed as a female.
 It’s difficult for anyone to belive me as Bhumika.
 So we need our identity.